Skip to content

 GD&T Symbol Categories

-The 14 symbols in ASME Y14.5-2018 are not arbitrary — they map to a hierarchy of geometric control.
+The 14 symbols in ASME Y14.5-2018 are not arbitrary.
+They map to a hierarchy of geometric control.
 Understanding the category tells you what the symbol controls and whether it needs a datum, before you even read the feature control frame.

 For a full introduction to GD&T concepts including datum reference frames, feature control frame anatomy, and when to use GD&T vs ± dimensions, see the GD&T guide.
 For a worked example of position calculation with MMC bonus, see true position tolerance.